Back

 The enamel coating shouldn't stick to anything, but sometimes it is unavoidable to get bits of grime.
 If this happens, try these steps:

-• Just leave it soaking 30-60 minutes with inch of water and drops of dish soap.
+• Just leave it soaking for 30-60 minutes with an inch of water and drops of dish soap.
 It should come off easily with just a sponge.

 • As an extra step, you can also try a baking soda bath.
 You do this by boiling water in the pot with a paste consisting of three parts baking soda and one part water and then letting it soak.